gildasmorvan/similar2logo/README.md

 }
 ```

 Then we launch the web server.
-The three booleans in the constructor specify if the turtles, marks and pheromones will be diplayed in the GUI.
+The three booleans in the constructor specify if the turtles, marks and pheromones will be displayed in the GUI.
 Here, only the turtles are displayed.

 ```
 def http = new SparkHttpServer(simulationModel, true, false, false)